 Lyla Gene Williams was born December 10, 1939 to Kermit and Helen Williams of Leon Iowa and left us to return to her heavenly home on Thursday, July 18, 2019 in her home, after a long illness.

-To send flowers in memory of Lyla Gene Andrews (Williams), please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Lyla Gene Andrews (Williams), please visit our Heartfelt Sympathies Store.

 To most people she is known as Genie.
 For most of her childhood, Genie and her siblings were raised on the farm in Linville, IA.
 If you saw the photo on her wall she would tell you, "That is my house" .
 She told us stories how she shared a bike with her sister Karen and spent hours in the tree house built by her older siblings Arnan and Evelyn.
 They played in the cool clear water of Rockriffle which is also the same river she was baptized in after accepting Jesus as her savior.
 Sitting on the clay type banks they rolled the clay into marbles that would sun bake for games during their summer school breaks.
 They spent a great deal of their summer visiting their Grandma and Grandpa Lamb, who were the prime examples of how to be the best at "grandparenting".